peol/mqa.js/readme.md

 ```

 # Contributing
 There's no real style-guide followed, but please follow the existing code's style.
-And remember to always run `grunt` before sending a pull request to make sure the unit tests and JSHint rules are passing.
+And remember to
+always run `grunt` before sending a pull request to make sure the unit tests and JSHint rules are passing.

+When new features are being developed, unit tests and JSDoc documentation should be added as well.
+See existing
+tests and documentation for inspiration.

 # License
 Dual license, MIT/GPL.
 Use whatever fits your project.